local-ring/Graph-Guided-Sparse-Learning/README.md

 PackagesNotFoundError: The following packages are not available from current channels:
   - gurobi
 ```
-To resolve this, add the Gurobi channel explicitly before creating the env and ensure you have a valid academic or commercial license.
+To resolve this, add the Gurobi channel explicitly before creating the env and ensure you have a valid academic or commercial license for Gurobi:

 ```bash
 conda config --add channels gurobi